breanna-deasis/a3-breanna-lee/README.md

 http://a3-breanna-lee.onrender.com

 The goal of this application is to have a very simple workspace that allows users to keep track of tasks to complete, feel encouraged to get started, and stay on track.
 - the biggest challenge was trying to debug issues in Render.
-I tried both using Vercel and Leprd.
+Major issues with logging in and smaller bugs from making edits for accessibility would not show up locally, but would crash on Render.
+I initially tried both using Vercel and Leprd.
 These are both really cool tools for web development, but for something like this, it would've been more complicated than necessary.
-- I initially tried using github passport
+- I initially attempted to use github passport.
+Instead I just kept with a simple login and register by checking and storing information in MongoDB, and using bcrypt to hash the passwords
 - I was looking for a CSS framework that would be very minimal and not distracting.
+Therefore I picked Cirrus.
   - The only CSS I changed was structure, and hover features.
-- a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function, please add a little more detail about what it does.
+- express.json() parses incoming JSON request bodies into req.body
+- express.static() serves static files from the public folder
+- express session creates req.session, stores userId after login, and sends session cookie
+- ensureAuthenticated is a function that blocks access to routes unless a user is logged in

 ## Technical Achievements
 - **Tech Achievement 1**: I implemented my server using Express, and stored data related to logged in users with MongoDB
-- **Tech Achievement 2**: OAuth authentication via the GitHub strategy

 ### Design/Evaluation Achievements
 Got 100% in all four lighthouse tests - Performance, Best Practices, Accessibility, and SEO